Satisfiability Thresholds for Regular Occupation Problems

-In our work we focus on the class of random regular CSPs where the choice of satisfying assignments per constraint is determined, i.e.~a class that covers the regular occupation problems and the coloring of ($d$-regular $k$-uniform) hypergraphs amongst others, sparing problems with random constraints like $k$-SAT and XORSAT.
-A unique feature of this class is, intuitively speaking, that the local structure of almost all instances is fixed almost everywhere for sufficiently large $n$.
-The lack of randomness makes this class particularly accessible for an analysis of the asymptotic solution space structure and significantly simplifies simulations based on the well-known \emph{population dynamics}.
+In our work we focus on a class of random regular CSPs in which the choice of satisfying assignments per constraint is fixed in advance, i.e.,~a class that contains the aforementioned coloring of ($d$-regular $k$-uniform) hypergraphs and occupation problems amongst others, but that does not include problems with further randomness in the constraints, like $k$-SAT and $k$-XORSAT.
+The lack of randomness on the level of constraints makes this class particularly accessible for an analysis of the asymptotic solution space structure and significantly simplifies simulations based on the well-known \emph{population dynamics}.
 Using such simulations, non-rigorous results for this class have been mostly established for the case where the variables are binary valued, so called occupation problems, or restricted to variants of hypergraph coloring for non-binary variables.
 Besides the extensive studies on the coloring of simple graphs, i.e.~$k=2$, the only rigorous results derived so far consider the arguably most simple type of occupation problems where each constraint is satisfied if exactly one involved variable evaluates to true, which we refer to as $d$-regular $1$-in-$k$ occupation problem.
 In our current work we strive to extend these results to general $d$-regular $r$-in-$k$ occupation problems, i.e.~problems where each constraint is satisfied if $r$ out of the $k$ involved variables evaluate to true.